MuhammadNazhimMaulana/Aplikasi_Persidangan/README.md

-# Aplikasi_Persidangan
+# Aplikasi Persidangan

+- Indonesia
-Sebuah Contoh API yang menggunakan SLIM
+  Sebuah Contoh API yang menggunakan PHP SLIM dan disertai dengan file sql yang mengandung database untuk API Sederhana ini, jadi setelah mendownload folder aplikasi jangan lupa untuk mengimpor file sqlnya juga

+- English
+  An example of API using SLIM PHP also complete with sql file that contain database for this simple API, so after downloading the folder (repository) do not forget to import the sql as well